Maillman/startup/notes.md

 Here are some things I have found I needed to address when I converted regular HTML to JSX/React:
 - Every tag must be closed in JSX.
 For example, <**br**> in HTML is fine as it is.
 But in JSX, you need <**br/**>.
 - Using in-line CSS styling in HTML won't work if you try to import it as it is into JSX. **style="text-align: right; font-style: italic;"** in HTML turns into **style={{ textAlign: 'right', fontStyle: 'italic' }}** in JSX.

+## Service Notes
+**Startup Service:** Holy crap did I take more time on this than I needed to.
+I'm to the point where I now feel like I'm feature creeping.
+I'm making fetches to three different services:

+1. Several from the frontend to the backend for logging in and out, and to get and store challenges.
+2. One from the frontend to picsum.photos for placeholder pictures.
+3. One from the backend to Gemini-1.5-Flash to generate the quotes for the challenges.

+Getting Gemini to work took longer than I wanted, and I honestly should have been fine with only having the first two.
+Regardless, here we are now with a fully working quote generator for my challenges!

+**Gemini API:** Finding out you can access the Gemini API by getting an API key for free was the lifesaver for me and I would honestly recommend it to anyone who's task isn't servicible by an existing free API.

+It's a little slow and the model does get overloaded, so you have to make several fetches to the API before Gemini can actually give you a response.
+But if your application doesn't need a speedy response, then Gemini is definitely the way to go!

 In case you're wondering about the differences between HTML and JSX, [W3Schools](https://www.w3schools.com/react/react_jsx.asp) provides a good overview.